Phoenice

+Phoenice or Phoenike (Φοινίκη) was an ancient Greek city in Epirus and capital of the Chaonians.
+It is located high on an almost impregnable hill commanding the fertile valley below and near the modern town of the same name, Finiq, in southern Albania.
+It was the wealthiest city in Epirus and had the strongest walls until the Roman conquest.
+It was the location of the Treaty of Phoenice which ended the First Macedonian War.
+The city is part of an archaeological park.

 Toponym

 The toponym is ultimately of non-Indo-European origin, as with all names with an -īk suffix in IE languages.
 There were at least 16 toponyms throughout the Ancient Greek world sharing the root Phoinik-; from Epirus to Lycia.
 In ancient Greek, φοῖνιξ (phoenix) may have acquired different meanings.
 They include "dark red or "brown-red", which could have referred to geographical features of particular rivers and mountains.
 As a name it may have referred to groups which entered the Aegean sea via the southern Anatolian coastline.